RaymondPelletier/j2j/docs/index.rst

    contain the root `toctree` directive.

 ########################################################################
-jertl - A minimally viable Python package for processing structured data
+jertl - A minimally viable package for processing structured data
 ########################################################################

 Where developers declaratively define and execute common operations on complex data structures.